alexey-dc/rack_experiments/01_rack_threaded_requests/README.md

 780: 5
 ```

-Yup.
+Yup - just a single thread handles those requests.
 Same thing with 1 thread + 25 requests.
 Maakes seense.
 So my rack just runs Puma.

-This is getting ahead of where I wanted to be in these experiments, so I want to slow down a bit:
+This is getting ahead of where I wanted to be in these experiments, so I want to slow down a bit, and force a single-threaded backend:

 ```bash
 ?1 ~/work/alexey/rack_experiments/01_thread_globals_naive % rackup -O Threads=0:1